-The Notes, along with available funds of the Township in the amount of \$59.11, are being issued to: (i) refund, on a current basis, \$1,500,000 outstanding bond anticipation notes of the Township dated November 20, 2018 and maturing August 20, 2019 (the "Prior November Notes" and together with the January Prior Notes, the "Prior Notes"); (ii) refund, on a current basis, a \$2,714,059.11 aggregate principal portion of the outstanding Prior January Notes; (iii) temporarily finance various improvements in the amount of \$3,000,000; and (iv) pay the costs associated with the issuance of the Notes.
+The 2020A Notes, along with available funds of the Township in the amount of \$500,000, are being issued to: (i) refund, on a current basis, a \$4,500,000 aggregate principal portion of the \$7,214,000 bond anticipation notes of the Township, dated August 19, 2019 and maturing April 15, 2020 (the "Prior Notes"); (ii) provide \$100,000 of funds to permanently finance various capital improvements; and (iii) pay the costs associated with the issuance of the 2020A Notes.

+The 2020B Notes are being issued to: (i) refund, on a current basis, a \$2,714,000 aggregate principal portion of the Prior Notes; (ii) temporarily finance various improvements in the amount of \$500,000; and (iii) pay the costs associated with the issuance of the 2020B Notes.

 The Notes and the improvements or purposes for which the Notes are to be issued have been authorized by bond ordinances duly adopted by the Township, which ordinances are described in the following table by ordinance number, description and amount of Prior Notes being refunded with the Notes and amount of new money: